‹ Back to Insights

 New Ways of Cleaning

-The cleaning and surface treatment steps that have been added into the new workflow are a result of the inclusion of new and advanced materials that the same old methods of surface preparation are insufficient.
-Steel and carbon fiber composite do not have the same chemical makeup and, therefore, need to be prepared for bonding differently.
+The cleaning and surface treatment steps that have been added to the new workflow are a result of the inclusion of new and advanced materials, which make the same old methods of surface preparation insufficient.
+Steel and carbon fiber composites do not have the same chemical makeup and, therefore, need to be prepared for bonding differently.

 The new steps likely include plasma treatments to activate or passivate materials.
-Laser ablation, abrading steps, and traditional industrial parts washers are also used to get material surfaces prepared because cutting oils, motor oil, grinding debris, aerosols, and other contaminants are ever-present in production environments.
+Laser ablation, abrading steps, and traditional industrial parts washers are also used to prepare material surfaces because cutting oils, motor oil, grinding debris, aerosols, and other contaminants are ever-present in production environments.

-Metals, in general, regardless of their composition, have relatively high energy or highly reactive surfaces that bond well when free of oils and silicons, such as a mold release.
-Metals need to be fully cleaned and sometimes passivated to make an ideal surface for bonding to.
+Metals, regardless of their composition, generally have relatively high-energy or highly reactive surfaces that bond well when free of oils and silicons, such as mold release.
+Metals need to be fully cleaned and sometimes passivated to make an ideal surface for bonding.

 In order for composites and plastics to bond well, as they have considerably lower surface energy, they need to be activated and chemically cleaned to create a surface full of reactive sites where the adhesive can cling to the material and build a strong bond.